Michael-Free/WindowsAdminResetHack/README.md

 11. Clean up after yourself some more!

-1 - Boot the computer off of a USB device.
-     a - If this is Windows Media - Choose the Language, click Next. b - On the next screen in the bottom left, click "Repair This Computer" c - When the next screen loads hit SHIFT+F10 to bring up a command prompt 2 - Move C:\Windows\System32\Utilman.exe to a safe location because we're going to over write it.
+2 - Move C:\Windows\System32\Utilman.exe to a safe location because we're going to over write it.
 (C:\) 3 - Copy C:\Windows\System32\cmd.exe to C:\Windows\System32\Utilman.exe.
 4 - Reboot the computer.